engineal/mips-minecraft/README.md

 **Caution: this datapack will replace blocks on load, so be careful if adding to an existing world!**

 ## Compiling and assembling code
 This MIPS emulator should be able to run any binary created for the MIPS architecture, although keep in mind this project is very much still a WIP.
-I've used the following toolchains to cross-compile for the MIPS architecture: https://codescape.mips.com/components/toolchain/2018.09-03/index.html.
+I've used the following toolchains to cross-compile for the MIPS architecture: https://codescape.mips.com/components/toolchain/2019.09-01/index.html.

-Example: `mips-img-elf-gcc -mips32r6 -c exception.s`
+Example commands:
+* Assemble code: `as exception.s -o exception.o -mips32r6`
+* Or: `mips-mti-elf-gcc exception.s -mips32r6 -c`
+* Link code: `ld exception.o -o exception.bin --oformat=binary`
+* Combined: `mips-mti-elf-gcc exception.s -o exception.bin -Xlinker --oformat=binary`
+* Extract binary from object file: `objcopy -O binary exception.o exception.bin`

 ## Loading MIPS binaries
 MIPS binaries can be loaded into the emulator's memory through Minecraft commands.
 The included `tools/load_binary` Python script will convert MIPS binaries into a .mcfunction file, which you can then run in Minecraft to load the binary into memory.

-Currently, the processer starts executing code at address 0, so before loading any binaries, you might need to apply address offsets.
+Currently, the processor starts executing code at address 0, so before loading any binaries, you might need to apply address offsets.
 The script allows you to specify the address that the binary will be loaded at, but will not relocate memory addresses yet.

 ## Running the emulator
 The emulator can be stepped with the `function hardware:cpu` command.
 To run a program, set the tick score for player running to 1 using `scoreboard players set running tick 1`.
 The `reload` command will reset the emulator.